9 Fun Things to do in Valladolid, Mexico

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, see our disclaimer here.

-Things to do in Valladolid, Mexico
+Things to do in Valladolid Mexico

 An upclose view of a stone church in Valladolid, Mexico surrounded by several tall palm trees.
 In the foreground is the black iron fence, with the sun shining just past the church.

-Walk Around Historical Valladolid, Mexico
+1. Walk Around Historical Valladolid

 I love walking around Valladolid to admire its charming streets and colonial buildings.
 The town is easy to navigate on your own just wandering the streets of Valladolid.

-People Watch at the Zocalo
+2. People Watch at the Zocalo

 A woman sits with her dogs on the you and me chairs at the Valladolid Zocalo.

-Like most towns in the Yucatan, the Zócalo is a meeting point and place to rest.
 Big trees provide shade to sit in the traditional Yucatan chairs known as “sillas tu y yo” (you and me chairs).
 These white chairs sit opposite each other, bound by an armrest so that friends and lovers can face each other to conversate.

-Visit the Churches in Valladolid
+3. Visit the Churches in Valladolid

-Valladolid’s main church is located on the Zócalo.
-It’s an impressive structure that won’t require a lot of time to see, but there are five other churches in the historic center.
-I recommend Candeleria Church in my favorite area, or San Bernardino, which was built as a church and fortress.
 At night they host an impressive light show that tells the history of the building.
 Check the schedule before you go as the days vary by the season.
 9 pm Spanish, 9:15 pm English.

 If you’re traveling to Merida next, you need to read this post about the best things to do in Merida, Mexico.

-Eat Breakfast at the Mercado
+3. Eat Breakfast at the Mercado

 People buying vegetables at the Mercado in Valladolid Yucatan.

 Valladolid has an easy to navigate Mercado (open-air market).
-The size is manageable, so you don’t feel like you’ll never see your travel partner again, unlike the huge Mercado in Merida.
+The size is manageable, so you don’t feel like you’ll never see your travel partner again, unlike the huge mercado in Merida.
 It’s also a great place to have an inexpensive local meal.

 Mercado visits are a staple for every town that I visit, but it took me three stays in Valladolid to visit this market.
 It’s now one of my favorite things to do in Valladolid.